RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/manipulators/integrating-kuka-lbr-manipulators-with-moveit2.md

 If everything works well, congratulations — you’ve successfully integrated your own end effector with the KUKA arm.

 If not, feel free to retrace the steps in this tutorial or consult the official documentation linked above.
-A personal recommendation: don’t waste time searching for YouTube tutorials.
-I spent hours doing that and found little of value.
-Your go-to references should be the GitHub repositories and official docs.
+Official documentation and GitHub repositories are the most reliable sources of information; generic video tutorials often lack the specific details required for this integration.

 **Note:** This tutorial is not meant to be exhaustive.
 Many minor steps and configuration details have been omitted intentionally to provide a clear starting point without overwhelming the reader.